smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 07. Part Naming Conventions - Caller Dependent

 This example creates two stored procedures.
 The stored procedure `dbo.sp_example_07_b` references `sp_example_07_a` using a one-part naming convention.
-This dependency will be resolved at runtime, as SQL Server first checks the user's default schema (typically the `dbo` schema) and then checks other schemas if necessary for the object.
+This dependency will be resolved at runtime, as SQL Server first checks the user's default schema (typically `dbo`) and then checks other schemas if necessary for the object.
 If you modify the stored procedure `dbo.sp_example_07_b` to reference `sp_example_07` using a two-part naming convention, the dependency will no longer be marked as `is_caller_dependent`.

 🔹For part naming conventions, the `referenced_id` column will contain a NULL marker.